Where we left off

 - Good practice to encapsulate member variables by making them

-- But this means we need a way to access them from outside the class
+private - But this means we need a way to access them from outside the class

 - Getters and setters are public member functions that allow us to access and modify private member variables